-The annual Perseids Meteor Showers is peaking this August 11-12th So get out your tripods, get a cup of Tim’s, and go shoot them!
+The annual Perseids Meteor Showers is peaking August 11-13th!
+So get out your tripods, bring a mug of coffee, grab some friends, and go shoot them!
 Here’s some tips on how!

 Charge your batteries fully before going out.
 It might be a bit colder at night, and that can affect battery life.
 Just in case, bring some warm clothes, a hat, and gloves.
 Bring some hot beverages, some friends, and make it a fun outing!
 At least you’ll have someone to talk to between exposures.
 Might also want a chair to rest as you shoot.

 Also bring a flashlight or LED keychain light so you can see what you are doing when changing your settings.
 A headlight looks dorky, but it let’s you works with both hands.